 The Key ID is generated from the PDU session ID and UE ID (i.e. SUPI) as follows:

 KID = H(SUPI)|| PDU session ID

+6.2.2.X Key Update

+The KUPF is PDU session granularity and only be used for authentication purpose between UE and UPF.
+The lifetime of KUPF is equal to the lifetime of the corresponding PDU session, i.e. when the PDU session is torn down, the KUPF will be deleted.
+The update of session key is out of 3GPP scope.
+If one MAPDU session that is using MPQUIC is activated, meanwhile if a new PDU session to be setup, or if a new SMF or UPF will be used, a new KUPF can be generated and used by reusing the same procedure.

 6.4.3 Evaluation

-This solution proposes a solution of deriving authentication pre-shared key from the 5G security context to establish the security of MPQUIC for UE and UPF.
+This solution proposes a solution of deriving a pre-shared key from the 5G security context to establish the security of MPQUIC for UE and UPF.

 AMF has to derive a key for UPF after SMF determines that MPQUIC functionality will be used and send a request to AMF.
 UPF has to store the key and the corresponding key identifier in order to use it in the following TLS handshake procedure.
 For the UE side, KUPF will be derived after the UE receives an Using_PSK_indication indicator from the SMF.